marcm97/Spotify-Road-Trip/README.md

-# Create a list of songs about places that you're driving through on your roadtrip
+# Goal: Help users get a better sense of the history and culture of the cities that they are driving through, through personalized spotify playlists that comprise of songs that highlight the best of these cities

 ## Components
 * webscrape from various sources